Does Your Website Run On WordPress? How To Tell

 Does your website run on WordPress?
 Here are some tell-tale signs that a website was built with WordPress …

-WordPress For BeginnersWhen the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
-You could easily tell the two apart.
+WordPress For BeginnersOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+One could easily tell the difference between the two.

-Then WordPress came along and changed everything.
-Now, it’s getting more and more difficult to tell the difference between what tools are being used to build the two.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and changed all this.
+Now, it’s getting more difficult to tell if a website is running on “blogging” tools like the WP CMS, or if it’s been created using web-building software.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that the majority of website owners are concerned with, like web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.
+For website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but at a much cheaper price than the cost of getting site ”A” built.
+B) The same eye-catching, professional-looking website, but at a fraction of the cost of getting site “A” above.

-If you decided to go with option ”B” above, then you need to know more about WordPress, why WordPress can be used to create an eye-catching website that could cost far less to build than websites which use a website development application … and how to tell these two types apart!
+If you selected website ”B” above, then you need to learn more about WordPress, why WordPress can provide you with an eye-catching website that could cost far less to build than websites built using other web editing applications … and how to tell these two types apart!

-WordPress is the world’s most used online publishing platform and content management system (CMS).
-It is a budget-friendly content management system that is ideally suited for ”non-techy” website owners.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful content management system suitable for most types of business applications.

-Whether your reason for having a website is for personal blogging or business use, WordPress is easy enough for a novice with no technical skills to use, and offers an array of helpful tools that make your web site more effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, yet it offers a range of helpful tools that make your website more effective in terms of getting your content published, promoting visitor interaction, generating business leads and sales, scalability, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website could also be powered by WordPress.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site could also be powered by WordPress.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built to a smaller budget if required?

-Do you need to know if a website uses WordPress?
-Maybe you’ve come to this page because you’ve heard or read about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.
+Do you need to know if your website uses WordPress?
+Maybe you’ve come to this page because you’ve read or heard wonderful things about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?